YINI-lang/YINI-spec/YINI-Specification.md

 If the grammar and this specification conflict, this specification takes precedence.

+**Grammar scope:**

+For diagnostic purposes, the ANTLR4 grammar intentionally recognizes a superset of well-formed YINI syntax in some areas.
+This allows parser and validator implementations to recognize malformed constructs and provide specific, user-friendly diagnostics.

+Successful recognition by the ANTLR4 grammar alone does not establish that a document is well-formed or conforming.
+All normative syntactic, structural, mode-specific, and semantic requirements in this specification MUST still be validated.

 ### 16.6.
 Appendix C – Common Mistakes and Pitfalls
 Below are some common mistakes and misunderstandings when writing YINI files, especially for users familiar with other formats such as YAML, JSON, or classic INI.
 This table clarifies syntax edge cases and helps avoid subtle bugs.